Yveaux/lscom/README.md

 # lscom
-List all available serial com-ports on WIndows
+List all available serial com-ports on Windows

+Usage: open a command prompt and execute lscom.exe

+That's it!